liusida/BigBody/lab_notes/lab_notes.md

 So in this sense, simulation for soft robots is not suitable for rigid body.

 Set Material 2 to a light, but non-actuate material (LightFat), with the same elastic modulus.

+Deleted BB6, Bone, too slow.
+BB7 started on dg-gpunode06 with 8 gpus. v04112155
+22101     dggpu      BB7    sliu1  R       1:43      1 dg-gpunode06

+## Apr 11.
+(5)

+results of BB3(random=128) and BB4(random=4) seems clear, summarize as follow:

+Both CTE=0.01;
+Both exp peak at body 14x14x14. then when body grow bigger, travel distance decreases.
+High density makes the body too heavy and no longer able to life the feet.

+BB3 and BB4 terminated.
+Should be included in report.

+BB2 is softly and slowly falling. no use.
+BB1 before gen170, is CTE=0.03, cube, walking.
+But not realistic.
+But at generation 80 (18x18x18), it runs quite happily.
+BB before gen168, is CTE=0.03, cube with a tail, walking, but not realistic, same as BB1. gen 80, it was jumping, seems cheating.